 Totals: 233 Reconciling Congregations, 29 Campus Ministries, and 49 Communities.

 Volunteers prayed, protested and witnessed outside, inside and on the plenary floor marking the continued harm caused by the “incompatibility clause” with a Good Friday witness.
 Reconcilers continue to be an Easter people even in the face of continued discrimination and participated in a lesbian wedding on the last day of General Conference.
 See more at 2008 General Conference Blog.

 Following up on a successful Called to Witness campaign, the second phase All Means All was kicked off in October with 70 regional organizers ultimately training 1041 persons to speak in support of strengthening inclusion in the UM Constitution.

-22 new Reconciling Congregation, 4 Campus Ministries, 12 Communities
+22 new Reconciling Congregation, 4 new Campus Ministries, 12 new Communities

 In collaboration with God Loves Each One, RMN released All God’s Children a resource on teaching children about sexual orientation and gender diversity authored by longtime educator Melany Burrill.
 RMN also worked ecumenically to make two new resources available Building an Inclusive Church and All In God’s Family: Creating Allies for our LGBT Families.

 Building our infrastructure to meet the needs of the movement, RMN recruited our first Director of Development and Associate Executive Director.